mosswg/AES/readme.md

 # How it works
 ## Overview
 There are a different number of rounds based on the key size (128-bit, 196-bit, or 256-bit).
 This project uses 128-bit keys because they require the least amount of work.
 The steps are the same for each key size you just do more of the same step for the larger keys.
 The AES algorithm is broken into rounds.
 They also include a few initial steps and a few proceeding steps.
 The bytes of the message are referred to as the "state".
-AES operates within a [GF( $2^8$ ) finite field](#finite-field-math).
-While understanding finite field arithmatic is not strictly necessary for understanding AES implemations it is necessary for understanding the math behind the algorithm.
+AES operates within a [GF(2^8) finite field](#finite-field-math).
+While understanding finite field arithmatic is not strictly necessary for understanding AES implemations it is necessary for understanding the math behind the algorithm. \
+Note: The state is stored as a vector of 32-bit integers.
+However, due to the way AES operates it is stored rotated from the way operations are done.
+This means that each 32-bit value in the vector is a column rather than a row.

 ## Notation
 $\oplus$ denotes an xor operation. \